 Chelsea Newhouse is the Center’s Communications Associate.
 Chelsea manages all aspects of the Center’s websites; publication and multimedia production and design; and new and traditional media outreach; and serves as the point of contact for media inquiries.
-Chelsea also works closely with the Project Managers for the United Nations Nonprofit Handbook, Comparative Nonprofit Sector, Global Volunteer Measurement, Listening Post, Nonprofit Economic Data, and New Frontiers of Philanthropy Projects, and the International Fellows in Philanthropy Program.
-Chelsea previously worked for the Johns Hopkins University Department of Molecular Biology & Genetics, the Baltimore Sun, and as a community organizer and for Clean Water Action and the Democratic National Committee.
+Chelsea also works closely with the Project Manager for the United Nations Nonprofit Handbook, Comparative Nonprofit Sector, and Global Volunteer Measurement Projects; and coordinates the Listening Post, Nonprofit Economic Data, Philanthropication thru Privatization, and New Frontiers of Philanthropy Projects, and the International Fellows in Philanthropy Program.
+Chelsea previously worked for the Johns Hopkins University Department of Molecular Biology & Genetics, the Baltimore Sun, and as a community organizer for Clean Water Action and the Democratic National Committee.
 She has a B.A. in Philosophy from the University of Virginia.

 S. WOJCIECH SOKOLOWSKI, Senior Research Associate | email

 Comparative Nonprofit Sector Project; United Nations Nonprofit Handbook Project; Nonprofit Economic Data Project; Listening Post Project